Duds/dale-rogers-portfolio/src/content/articles/service-design-principles.md

 Service design is a collaborative process that involves:

-- Working with stakeholders across the organization
+- Working with stakeholders across the organisation
 - Engaging users in the design process
 - Facilitating workshops and co-design sessions
 - Building shared understanding and ownership